 Other Harmful Traditional Practices: Although not widespread, levirate marriage, the practice by which a man is required to marry his brother’s widow, occurred.

 Sexual Harassment: No law prohibits sexual harassment and it was a problem.
-The government made no effort to address the problem.
+The government made no effort to address the problem, and no statistics were publicly available.

 Discrimination: While the constitution provides for equality between men and women, the country follows the Spanish civil code that applied when the country gained independence in 1968.
 The code discriminates against women in matters of nationality, real and personal property, and inheritance.
-According to the UN Committee on the Elimination of Discrimination against Women, the prevalence of negative stereotypes and adverse cultural norms and customs resulted in discrimination against women..
+According to a 2012 UN Committee on the Elimination of Discrimination against Women report, the prevalence of negative stereotypes and adverse cultural norms and customs resulted in discrimination against women.

 Custom confined women in rural areas largely to traditional roles.
 Women in urban areas experienced less overt discrimination but did not enjoy pay or access to employment and credit on an equal basis with men (see section 7.d.).